One of the most hotly contended spaces in the business world is the mythical nirvana of the #1 Spot in Search Engines. .

 It may occur if Google doesn’t think the existing meta description adequately answers a user’s query and identifies a snippet from the target page that better matches a searcher’s query.

 You can still make some dramatic improvements to your sites search performance by just focusing on these very simple tips.
-The downside is if you don’t execute on them correctly or even try to over optimize you can also have detrimental affect on your site.
-The key here is balance.
+The downside is if you don’t execute on them correctly or even try to over-optimize you can also have a detrimental effect on your site.
+The key here is striking a balance.

 If you would like to have further professional SEO advice or prefer real expertise to take care of your SEO, why not check out our SEO packages, we can help you to navigate the trickier aspects of SEO and help improve your businesses web performance.

 A unique background as business owner, marketing, software development and business development ensures that he can offer the optimum business consultancy services across a wide spectrum of business challenges.

 - How to run PHP Server with BrowserSync and Gulp - September 2, 2018